giopogg/webSDM/README.md

 ## Y6 0.6243699        0.5044867        0.8205877
 ```

-We can also obtain an estimation of the fundamental niche, that
+We can also obtain an estimation of the potential niche, that
 corresponds, in the bottom-up approach, to the probability of presence
 of a species given that its preys are present.
 We can for example
 compute the probability of presence of species for the environmental